radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 Since the identity provider is tied to AWS, this solution cannot be used with Radius deployed on stand alone, aks or any other kubernetes cluster.

-Its good to note that although this approach uses its own service principal, it still works by associating a service-account in kubernetes with an IAM role.
-Therefore, while the setup involves different identity providers and configuration, Radius should be able to support this feature with minimal code changes, if any.
+Its good to note that since this approach uses its own service principal, the setup involves different identity providers and configuration on aws.
+Radius should be however able to support this feature with minimal code changes, if any.

 ### Architecture Diagram